 Being in city has its challenges and its strengths.
 On one hand, the environmental fabric has been decimated by urban sprawl, concrete and asphalt and artificial property lines.
 On the other, we have an amazing amount of human potential.
 It is part of why we advocate for the model of “Edible Neighborhoods“.

+Our principal designer carries a degree in Community and Environmental Planning, this brings together all the potential of urban spaces with a foundation in stewardship.
 We always offer clients suggestions to incorporate these principles into our designs.
 It is at it’s core.
 We always recommend inputs and create soil on site, suggest ways to re-use materials such as broken concrete or logs for raised beds instead of fresh-milled lumber, group edible medicinal, dynamic accumulator plants in “guilds”, structure food forests to have the various levels of canopy, shrub layer, herbaceous layer and ground covers.
 We install cisterns and rain gardens when asked, and incorporate herbs and berries in and around those.